Estate Planning Services

 - A directive to your physician or a Durable Power of Attorney

 - Final instructions of your preference

 Some people mistakenly believe that estate planning is only for wealthy or older individuals near retirement.
 The truth is that estate planning is important for every adult, no matter their age, income level or marriage status.
-We’ve provided several links to estate planning guide and frequently asked questions, to help make it clear why everyone should have an estate plan in place, including you.
+We’ve provided several links to estate planning checklist and frequently asked questions to help make it clear why everyone should have an estate plan in place, including you.